Arts and Design Careers

 Art directors are responsible for the visual style and images in magazines, newspapers, product packaging, and movie and television productions.
-They create the overall design of a project and direct others who develop artwork and layouts.
+They create the overall design and direct others who develop artwork or layouts.

 Fashion designers create original clothing, accessories, and footwear.
-They sketch designs, select fabrics and patterns, and give instructions on how to make the products they designed.
+They sketch designs, select fabrics and patterns, and give instructions on how to make the products they design.

 Graphic designers create visual concepts, using computer software or by hand, to communicate ideas that inspire, inform, and captivate consumers.
-They develop the overall layout and production design for various applications such as advertisements, brochures, magazines, and corporate reports.
+They develop the overall layout and production design for applications such as advertisements, brochures, magazines, and reports.

 Industrial designers develop the concepts for manufactured products, such as cars, home appliances, and toys.
 They combine art, business, and engineering to make products that people use every day.
-Industrial designers consider the function, aesthetics, production costs, and the usability of products when developing new product concepts.
+Industrial designers consider the function, aesthetics, production costs, and usability of products when developing new product concepts.

-Interior designers make interior spaces functional, safe, and beautiful by determining space requirements and selecting decorative items, such as colors, lighting, and materials.
-They read blueprints and must be aware of building codes and inspection regulations, as well as universal accessibility standards.
+Interior designers make indoor spaces functional, safe, and beautiful by determining space requirements and selecting essential and decorative items, such as colors, lighting, and materials.
+They must be able to draw, read, and edit blueprints.
+They also must be aware of building codes, inspection regulations, and other considerations, such as accessibility standards.

-Multimedia artists and animators create animation and visual effects for television, movies, video games, and other forms of media.
+Special effects artists and animators create two- and three-dimensional models, images that appear to move, and visual effects for television, movies, video games, and other forms of media.